th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 ## `GetLockKeyRequired(oObject)` - Routine 537

 - `537.
 GetLockKeyRequired`
-- - Returns TRUE if a specific key is required to open the lock on oObject.
+- - Returns TRUE if a specific [KEY](KEY-File-Format) is required to open the lock on oObject.

 - `oObject`: object